dekoza/mtgpl/M14_Rulebook.rst

 Tapping
 ~~~~~~~
 To tap a card is to turn it sideways.
 You do this when you use a land to make mana,
-when you attack with a creature, or when you activate an ability that has the {T}
+when you attack with a creature, or when you activate an ability that has the |tap|
-symbol as part of its cost ({T} means "tap this permanent").
+symbol as part of its cost (|tap| means "tap this permanent").

 When a permanent is tapped, that usually means it's been used for the turn.
 You
 can't tap it again until it's been *untapped* (straightened out).